 Rafael recorded and mixed Baladista at his own Bravebear Ranch in North San Diego County, California.
 "The album is homegrown in the truest sense," he says.
 "I used a simple, stripped-down approach and recorded the whole thing at home, here in my own studio."
 Joining him on the album are Greg Leisz, James "Hutch" Hutchinson, John Inmon and Terry "Buffalo" Ware.

-Baladista is available for pre-order at iTunes (opens in new tab) and Amazon (opens in new tab).
+Baladista is available for pre-order at iTunes and Amazon.